Failed Sterilisation & Contraception Claims

 • Contraceptive implants - these are small flexible rods that are inserted under the skin of your upper arm and release progestogen to prevent pregnancy.
 If the implant is inserted incorrectly, or if it migrates or causes serious side effects, you may be able to claim compensation if this is due to medical negligence.

-What are the Consequences of Contraceptive Failures and Negligent Treatment?
+What Are the Consequences of Contraceptive Failures and Negligent Treatment?

 • Unwanted pregnancy - one of the most immediate and significant consequences of contraceptive failure is an unwanted pregnancy.
-This can have substantial emotional, financial and physical impacts, particularly if the pregnancy results in complications or if it occurs in a context where the individual is not prepared or willing to become a parent.
+This can have substantial emotional, financial and physical impact, particularly if the pregnancy results in complications or if it occurs in a context where the individual is not prepared or willing to become a parent.

-• Emotional distress - the emotional distress caused by an unwanted pregnancy or a medical complication can be significant.
+• Emotional distress - the emotional distress caused by an unplanned pregnancy or a medical complication can be significant.
 This can include feelings of anxiety, depression and stress, and these feelings can be exacerbated if the individual feels that their trust in a healthcare provider has been undermined.

-• Impact on relationships - Contraceptive failures can also have an impact on relationships.
+• Impact on relationships - contraceptive failures can also have an impact on relationships.
 An unexpected pregnancy can put considerable strain on a relationship, and the emotional distress associated with a medical complication can also affect relationships with partners, family and friends.

 If you believe you have suffered due to contraceptive failure as a result of medical negligence, you should seek legal advice as soon as possible.
 At JMW Solicitors, we can help you understand your rights and guide you through the process of making a compensation claim.

-What is the Process for Making a Contraceptive Failure Compensation Claim?
+What Is the Process for Making a Contraceptive Failure Compensation Claim?

 4. Resolution - we will work tirelessly to settle the claim at the earliest opportunity, helping you and your family move forward.

-Our aim will always be to obtain a fair settlement out of court, in order to bring the case to a swift conclusion and avoid the stress of a court hearing.
+Our aim will always be to obtain a just and fair settlement out of court, in order to bring the case to a swift conclusion and avoid the stress of a court hearing.
 If it turns out that court proceedings are necessary, then we will represent you at every stage of the process, minimising the impact on your personal life and giving you the best chance of success.

 FAQs about Contraception Failures